Sessions Cites Junk Science to Shut Down Pot Research

 These and many other questions are still open to scientific clarification, and for decades it’s been the federal government’s fault we don’t know the answers.

 Now, Attorney General Jeff Sessions wants to continue to hinder what limited scientific research can be conducted in America into marijuana’s effects.
-According to the Washington Post, quoting one senior Drug Enforcement Agency official, Sessions’s Department of Justice “has effectively shut down” an Obama administration initiative to expand the number of suppliers of marijuana for scientific research.
+According to The Washington Post, quoting one senior Drug Enforcement Agency official, Sessions’ Department of Justice “has effectively shut down” an Obama administration initiative to expand the number of suppliers of marijuana for scientific research.

 “The standoff is the latest example of the nation’s premier narcotics enforcement agency finding itself in disagreement with the new administration,” the Post reports, noting that “The DEA is no shrinking violet when it comes to marijuana enforcement.”